DIY In-Ground Brick Fire Pit – Complete Materials List

 Shovel

-Used for digging the pit and leveling the base.
+Simple tool used for digging and creating the base.

 👉 View shovels on Amazon